-• An application form requesting admission to the Teacher Education program.

-- Recommendations to the Teacher Education Program by all Pfeiffer School of Education faculty members who have taught the student.
-These faculty members must assess the student's academic performance and dispositions. - A minimum GPA of 3.0, based on graduate courses taken in the Division of Education at Pfeiffer. - All documents required for admission to the University.
+- An application form requesting admission to the Teacher Education program - Recommendations to the Teacher Education Program by all Pfeiffer School of Education faculty members who have taught the student.
+These faculty members must assess the student's academic performance and dispositions - A minimum GPA of 3.0, based on graduate courses taken in the Division of Education at Pfeiffer - All documents required for admission to the University

 Considering these evidences, the Division of Education Graduate Faculty assesses the candidate in terms of academic success, content knowledge, pedagogical skill, professional dispositions, and the major components of the Division's Conceptual Framework.
 A recommendation for admission to the Teacher Education Program is made on the basis of this assessment and is reported to the Teacher Education Board.
-The Teacher Education Board reviews the recommendation and formally admits the candidate to the Teacher Education Program.
+The Teacher Education Board reviews the recommendation and can formally admit or decline s the candidate's application to the Teacher Education Program.
 Applicants will be notified, in writing, of the decision.